 Everyone drank, danced to the classic music that played, while Annie served everyone with drinks and small chops that she’d made specially in her mother’s kitchen.

 “How is my godson doing?”
 Nneoma asked Editi over the phone, they were on a video call.
 Editi pointed the phone camera to where the baby was sleeping in a blue cot.
 “Aw, he is such a cutie,” Nneoma said.

 “He looks like his father,” Editi said joyously.
 “I got you nice stuff from here.”

 “Winter is coming, and we need to leave here.
 I am already having flu, and Nathan sucks and cries every night,” she sighed, “I need to come back home.
 I miss our own pepper soup.”

 Nneoma forced a smile, “I think you should stay a bit longer.
 That baby needs fresh air, Nigeria is too sooty.”

-Nneoma sighed and waved her hands away carelessly in the air, “married to his work.
+Nneoma sighed and waved her hands carelessly in the air, “Married to his work.
 I am tired abeg.”

 Editi laughed.
-“Don’t get me please.
-I am a nursing mom,” Editi said laughingly, and Nneoma envied her smiles, they were genuine, and she wondered when she would be in her shoes too.
+“Don’t get me aroused please, I am a nursing mom,” Editi said laughing.
+Nneoma envied her smiles.
+They were genuine, and she wondered when she would be in her shoes too.